 This is just one example of how other ideas, protocols, services, and ideas other projects are working on can unite under a commonly shared goal without competing with each other but without having to start developing together.
 We could sit here all night and just give an almost infinite number of examples, but I think you get the gist.

-Because technology advances so fast, we must build solutions that will endure the test of time - especially when formidable forces have their sights on the tech some privacy projects build, and will try to hack them or otherwise render them obsolete.
+Because technology advances so fast, we must build solutions that will endure the test of time.
 By building agnostic solutions, we ALL become stronger, together, and we can promise lasting and resilient solutions to our users; the perfect embodiment of the open-source and cypherpunk ethos.

 However, our agnostic approach is not solely confined to developer modules.
 After all, we all operate in the realm of cryptocurrencies, and many of us have unique communities that hold our coins and prefer to use them whenever possible.